 The Morgan Crusader’s Bible

-The entire Morgan Crusader’s Bible (also called Maciejowski Bible), can be viewed on the website of The Pierpont Morgan Library at http://www.themorgan.org/collections/swf/exhibOnline.asp?id=200.
+The entire Morgan Crusader’s Bible (also called the Maciejowski Bible), can be viewed on the website of The Pierpont Morgan Library at https://www.themorgan.org/collection/Crusader-Bible.
 Each page of the Bible is described, can be viewed, and enlarged.
-This site uses Adobe Flash, which does not work on iPads and iPhones.
-A selection of images from the Bible can be found at http://www.keesn.nl/mac/mac_en.htm.
-Additional pictures can be viewed at http://www.medievaltymes.com/courtyard/maciejowski_bible.htm.
+The history of the Maciejowski Bible and additional pictures can be viewed at http://www.medievaltymes.com/courtyard/maciejowski_bible.htm.

 Codex Aureus (St. Emmeram)

 The opulence of Codex Aureus (St. Emmeram) seems designed to show the wealth and power of Charles the Bald, grandson of Charlemagne.
 The codex is at the Bavarian State Library in Munich, and so the Library’s website is in German.
-You can see the lavish cover at http://www.bsb-muenchen.de/Codex-aureus.2498.0.html and view the entire codex at http://daten.digitale-sammlungen.de/%7Edb/0005/bsb00057171/images/index.html.
+You can see the lavish cover at http://daten.digitale-sammlungen.de/~db/0009/bsb00096095/images/index.html and view the entire codex at http://daten.digitale-sammlungen.de/%7Edb/0005/bsb00057171/images/index.html.
 To learn more about the library's amazing manuscript collection, go to https://www.bsb-muenchen.de/en/collections/manuscripts/about-the-collection/.

-Forty selected pages from the Lindisfarne Gospels are online in the British Library’s Online Gallery under “Pinnacle of Anglo-Saxon Art” at http://www.bl.uk/onlinegallery/virtualbooks/viewall/index.html#.
+You can see selected pages from the Lindisfarne Gospels on the British Library’s Online Gallery at http://www.bl.uk/onlinegallery/virtualbooks/viewall/index.html#.
 You will have to download a Microsoft Silverlight plug-in to make the “Turning the Pages” feature work.